-Having CoQ10 enzyme capsules help improve digestion and bolster immunity while on the ketogenic diet.
+Having CoQ10 enzyme capsules can help improve digestion and bolster immunity while on the ketogenic diet.

-Having VSL3 for 2-4 weeks can help restore the healthy gut bacteria that sweetners may destroy.
+Having VSL3 for 2-4 weeks can help restore the healthy gut bacteria that artificial sweetners may destroy.

 Now this is a point on which many fitness professionals would argue.
 Professional bodybuilders that i have spoken to say that your strength reduces on a ketogenic diet – which is scientifically quite sound.
 You might not be able to lift the same amount of poundage on a ketogenic diet as you might be able to on a fully carb loaded day.